asmagill/hammerspoon_asm/canvas/README.md

 * `type` - specifies the type of canvas element the table represents.
 This attribute has no default and must be specified for each element in the canvas array.
 Valid type strings are:
   * `arc`           - an arc inscribed on a circle, defined by `radius`, `center`, `startAngle`, and `endAngle`.
+  * `canvas`        - an independent canvas object, displayed as an element within the specified frame.
+Defined by `canvas` and `frame`.
   * `circle`        - a circle, defined by `radius` and `center`.
   * `ellipticalArc` - an arc inscribed on an oval, defined by `frame`, `startAngle`, and `endAngle`.
   * `image`         - an image as defined by one of the `hs.image` constructors.